diwashbhattarai999/Next-Auth-v5/README.md

 ## Live Demo

-The application is deployed on [Vercel](https://vercel.com/) at [https://ticket-booking-system-lancemeup.vercel.app/](https://ticket-booking-system-lancemeup.vercel.app/).
+The application is deployed on

 ## Author